nocobase/website/content/articles/self-hsosted-projects-list/index.md

 Gogs is an open-source Git server designed to provide a simple, lightweight self-hosted Git repository management solution.

-**Self-Hosted Highlights**
+**Self-Hosted Advantages**

-* **Data Privacy & Control**: Gogs self-hosted on local servers ensures complete control over Git repository data.
+* **Data Privacy & Control**: Self-hosting Gogs on local servers ensures complete control over Git repository data.
-* **Customization**: Offers basic Git repository management features, with options for configuration and extension based on needs.
+* **Customization**: Offers basic Git repository management features, with configurable options and extensions based on needs.
 * **Maintenance Costs**: Gogs is easy to use, suitable for resource-limited environments but requires user management and maintenance.

 ## No.1：n8n